kasper-piskorski/docs/pages/documentation/3-core-api/overview.md

 ## Introduction

 MindmapsDB Graph API is the implementation of the object model discussed in [MindmapsDB Basics](../the-basics/mindmaps-basics.html).
 It allows you to create MindmapsDB Graphs using Java 8.
-It supports any [Tinkerpop](http://tinkerpop.incubator.apache.org/docs/3.0.2-incubating/) 3.0.z version.

 ### Initialising a MindmapsDB Graph in Java